Gwen Stefani Flaunts Body In White Bikini Top And Black Sarong On Beach With Blake Shelton

-Gwen Stefani flaunted her toned body in a white top bikini and black saron on the beach of Playa del Carmen in Mexico.
+Gwen Stefani celebrated her toned body in a white top bikini and black saron on the beach of Playa del Carmen in Mexico.
 The 48-year-old is vacationing with her sweetheart, Blake Shelton, 41.
 Both looked relaxed and happy as they enjoyed some time off after Blake performed at a Luke Bryan concert series.

 Daily Mail captured images of Stefani in her beachwear, which is seen in a tweet the site posted below.
 She’s wearing a white bikini top that ties in the middle with a cardigan camel cover-up.
 A black crochet sarong with long fringes rested low on her waistline, ensuring her incredible abs were on full display.
 The bohemian look was accessorized with multiple long gold necklaces and bracelets.
 The “Hollaback Girl” singer wore her platinum blonde hair up in a high ponytail with wisps of hair falling at the back and sides.